Trahiega/the-dukes-game/docs/Locations/Mayhearth.md

 Tags: location
 ---
 # Mayhearth
-We we warned by [[Halward-Priest-of-Selune|Halward]] to beware heading to Mayhearth.
+We we warned by [[Halword-Priest-of-Selune|Halward]] to beware heading to Mayhearth.